huggingface/transformers/docs/source/model_doc/auto.rst

 Extending the Auto Classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each of the auto classes as a method to be extended with your custom classes.
+Each of the auto classes has a method to be extended with your custom classes.
 For instance, if you have defined a
 custom class of model :obj:`NewModel`, make sure you have a :obj:`NewModelConfig` then you can add those to the auto
 classes like this: